ewalldo/Italia-Serie-A-Data-and-Data-Analysis/README.md

 | **Above average** | <img src="/imgs/clubs logo/juventus.png" width="30"><img src="/imgs/clubs logo/lazio.png" width="30"> | <img src="/imgs/clubs logo/inter.png" width="30"> |
 | **Below average** | <img src="/imgs/clubs logo/bologna.png" width="30"><img src="/imgs/clubs logo/brescia.png" width="30"><img src="/imgs/clubs logo/fiorentina.png" width="30"><img src="/imgs/clubs logo/lecce.png" width="30"><img src="/imgs/clubs logo/sampdoria.png" width="30"><img src="/imgs/clubs logo/spal.png" width="30"><img src="/imgs/clubs logo/udinese.png" width="30"> | <img src="/imgs/clubs logo/brescia.png" width="30"><img src="/imgs/clubs logo/cagliari.png" width="30"><img src="/imgs/clubs logo/genoa.png" width="30"><img src="/imgs/clubs logo/verona.png" width="30"><img src="/imgs/clubs logo/lecce.png" width="30"><img src="/imgs/clubs logo/sampdoria.png" width="30"><img src="/imgs/clubs logo/sassuolo.png" width="30"><img src="/imgs/clubs logo/spal.png" width="30"><img src="/imgs/clubs logo/torino.png" width="30"><img src="/imgs/clubs logo/udinese.png" width="30"> |

-As we can see from the table, Juventus and Lazio were the only teams who statisticaly achieved an above average win-rate when playing at home, while Inter was the only club who performed better when playing away.
+As we can see from the table, Juventus and Lazio were the only teams who statistically achieved an above average win-rate when playing at home, while Inter was the only club who performed better when playing away.
 In the bottom row we can check the teams who performed below average at home or away (with a good number of these teams achieving below average on both).

 ## 6 - Does penalties matter?
 Penalties, the most controversial topic in the world of soccer.
 After the weekend round, penalties are normally the most discussed topic in TV sports programs or between a group of friends.
 "It was clearly a foul" or "The player faked, the other guy didn't even touched him", "The foul was outside the penalty area" or "The foul was inside the penalty area", "That handball was clearly a penalty, it would be a goal if wasn't for it" or "That handball was not on purpose, the arm was against his body, he couldn't do anything" and so many statements like this are made to justify or not the award of a penalty.
 It's understandable why this is a hot topic, compared to other sports like basketball, volleyball and tennis, soccer is a sport where teams score just a few "points" every match (having no "points" scored at all being also common), so having a type of foul that allow a team to score a point easily is a very big deal.
-The introduction of VAR (Video assistent referee) helped a lot in this regard, making it easy for referees, now they don't need to decide a game-changing situation like a penalty in the heat of the moment, they can check many times a replay, check from different angles and then reach a decision (a decision that many fans around the world will still argue against).
+The introduction of VAR (Video assistant referee) helped a lot in this regard, making it easy for referees, now they don't need to decide a game-changing situation like a penalty in the heat of the moment, they can check many times a replay, check from different angles and then reach a decision (a decision that many fans around the world will still argue against).
 Penalties are important, no doubt about that, it can change the game in just one second.
 It can bring a team back to life after spending most of the match only defending, it can save the favorite team who spent the whole game "hammering down" the smaller one and didn't got any goal at all.
 Also have a psychological effect on the players.
 It's important, but does it affect results in the long run?
 Dr. Tunde Buraimo [answered this question in the book "Soccernomics"](https://www.goodreads.com/book/show/6617185-soccernomics) by analyzing 1520 Premier League matches, from the 2002/2003 season until the 2005/2006 one.
 He compared matches where penalties were awarded against the ones where there was no penalty, and checked if there was a difference between the average of home wins, away wins and draws of both groups.
 In the result, there was an increase of almost 3% of home wins when there was a penalty involved in the match, but at the same time, analysis showed that this difference is not statistically significant.
 In conclusion, penalties does not change the outcome of matches in the long run.
 That was the result in the long run, but what about one season?
 One season is not long enough to be considered a long run, so if we analyze it, we may find some differences in the final positions of the clubs at the final table.
 And that is what we are going to try to answer here, **how much different the Italia Serie A 2019-2020 table would look like if there was no penalties awarded at all?**